Financial Aid & Scholarships

 To be eligible for federal financial aid, a student must:

 2. List Oregon State University as a school that you would like your information to be sent to on the FAFSA.
 Oregon State’s federal school code is 003210.
+This same school code is used for all OSU campuses.

-3. The priority FAFSA application deadline for OSU is February 28th.
+3. The FAFSA priority application deadline for OSU is February 28th.
 This date is used to determine eligibility for some need-based aid programs as well as state and institutional funds.
 Applications received after the priority deadline will still be eligible for federal aid such as the Pell Grant and Direct Loans.
 Graduate students are not eligible for federal Title IV grants or subsidized loans.

 • Have a high school diploma or a General Education Development (GED) certificate, or complete a high school education in a home school setting that is treated as such under state law.